© Jonny Pickles

 Jasmine Donahaye

-I’m an award-winning author and accredited mediator with a background in publishing, and twenty years of experience teaching creative writing in higher education.
+I’m an award-winning author, conflict coach and mediator with a background in publishing, and twenty years of experience teaching creative writing in higher education.

-I believe fundamentally in the potential for individual and social change through writing.
-I believe that the more we have control of written language, the more we are empowered to act effectively for ourselves and for others.
-That conviction drives all the work I do.
+I believe that the more we are in charge of our self-expression, the more we are empowered to act effectively for ourselves and for others.
+I believe deeply in the potential for individual and social change through writing, and in the potential for transforming conflict.
+Those convictions drive all the work I do.

 What I offer

-My writing has been published in the New York Times, the Guardian, and the London Magazine, and broadcast on BBC Radio 4.
-My publications include the award-winning Birdsplaining: a Natural History and Losing Israel, and many other works of creative nonfiction, poetry, fiction and scholarly research.
+My writing explores the challenges of dealing with contested narratives, and has been published in the New York Times, the Guardian and the London Magazine, and broadcast on BBC Radio 4.
+My publications include the award-winning Birdsplaining: a Natural History and Losing Israel, and other works of creative nonfiction, poetry, fiction and scholarly research.

 Contact me